uncovery/unc_gallery/readme.txt

 == Description ==

-This plugin specializes in displaying photos of a certain date or a certain time of a single day.
+This plugin specializes in displaying all photos of a certain date or between any two points in time.
 It takes away the need to handle each photo individually.
-The admin can simply upload all images in a batch and they will be automatically sorted by date.
+The admin can simply upload all images in a batch and the system will recognise the date and time the pictures were taken.

 The galleries are then displayed by inserting a short code into any wordpress element such as posts or pages in the basic format [unc_gallery date="2006-03-30"].

+This plugin is specially made for photo bloggers often often post several images of a certain event such as a hike, a trip, a dive or concert without having to touch every single image individually.

+Additional features include:

+* featured photos: show one or more photos larger than others
+* dynamic dates: show the latest, first or random dates
+* date picker: let the user pick the date themselves
+* seamless re-uploading: any photo can be re-uploaded anytime with a better/different version
+* EXIF data: The photo description can include automatically generated photo data such as ISO, F-stop etc.

 == Installation ==